se3-3124/spotless-solutions/README.md

 ### Setting up your environment

 There are three ways you can setup your environment.
-First is by editting `appsettings.json` on the `SpotlessSolutions.Web` folder **(Not recommended)**, by using [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0) and using Environment variables.
+First is by editing `appsettings.json` on the `SpotlessSolutions.Web` folder **(Not recommended)**, by using [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0) and using Environment variables.